Books: Jewellery in Israel: Multicultural Diversity 1948 to the Present

-Fishof sets the stage in the first chapter, which traces Israeli jewelry to the earliest “souvenirs” made by Muslim artists in the region, primarily for Christian pilgrims to Jerusalem.
+Fishof sets the stage in the first chapter, which traces Israeli jewellery to the earliest “souvenirs” made by Muslim artists in the region, primarily for Christian pilgrims to Jerusalem.
 Zionism, the movement to establish a Jewish state in Palestine, helped bring about the Bezalel School of Arts and Crafts in Jerusalem.
-Through many name and leadership changes, this school was to have a lasting influence on the jewelry of Israel.
+Through many name and leadership changes, this school was to have a lasting influence on the jewellery of Israel.

-Bezalel initially focused on developing a “Hebrew” style, with design motifs such as the Hebrew alphabet, Jewish symbols, biblical scenes, and the sites of the Holy Land.
+Bezalel initially focused on developing a “Hebrew” style, with design motifs such as the Hebrew alphabet, Jewish symbols, biblical scenes and the sites of the Holy Land.
 But with the rise of the Nazis during the 1930s and the first wave of European immigrants, including German metalsmiths steeped in the Bauhaus philosophy of unadorned simplicity, modernism began to take hold.
 It would shape the Israeli style for more than 30 years.

 In the 1960s, immigrants and Israeli designers who had studied abroad brought with them new influences.
 Israeli designers began experimenting with different styles and materials such as Perspex (Lucite) and found objects, integrating them into a native design aesthetic that had been developing in isolation for two decades.

 The history is a bit choppy at times.
-Yemeni silversmiths are mentioned in the first chapter, leading the reader to believe they were part of the pre-state jewelry manufacturing in Israel.
+Yemeni silversmiths are mentioned in the first chapter, leading the reader to believe they were part of the pre-state jewellery manufacturing in Israel.
 Only in the second chapter do we learn that most of them immigrated in the 1940s, after Israel became a state.
 Some of the difficulties with the narrative flow, however, may be due to the book’s migration through translation.